oracle/terraform-kubernetes-installer/tests/README.md

 # Integration Tests

-This directory contains our Sauron project's integration tests.
-These are meant to verify the functionalilty of a given Sauron instance.
+This directory contains all integration tests.
+These are meant to verify the functionalilty of a given environment.
 General guidelines for integration tests:
-* These are not meant to be include functional tests for each individual component (for example Prometheus, Cirith, etc).
-We assume that the various components functionally work by the time they are integrated with the Sauron repo.
-Rather, our goal here is to verify that:
-  * The various components are basically working.
-  * Our configurations of the components are correct.
-  * The connections between those components are correct.
 * They should be fairly quick, and run within a few minutes.
 * Our health check (./scripts/health.py) is a subset of these integration tets.
-* They may make config changes to the Sauron instance (for example, via our API), to verify what they need to verify.
+* They may make config changes to an environment to verify what they need to verify.
 In contrast, our health check may *not* make configuration (or any other disruptive) changes.
-* For this reason, we can freely run our _health check_ against any live customer environment.
+* For this reason, we can freely run our _health check_ against any live environment.
 But _integration tests_ should only be run against environments whose purpose is exclusively for testing.

 ## Prerequisites